Why Use Moto?#

 The main purpose of server mode is to allow developers to use Moto with any of the official AWS SDKs, not just Python.
 However, I have found server mode to be useful when looking to rapidly prototype and validate ideas locally.

-With server mode, you can rapidly iterate on a local API instance, sharing concepts with stakeholders early on, allowing them to experience something tangible, without the overhead of deploying real infrastructure.
-I find this perfect for fast-paced working environments where time to deliver is critical; allowing developers to focus on what really matters: the usability and experience the user has with your software.
+With server mode, you can rapidly iterate on a local API instance, sharing concepts with stakeholders early on, allowing them to experience something tangible and provide feedback without the overhead of deploying real infrastructure.
+I find this perfect for fast-paced working environments where time to deliver is critical and requirements can change.

 The great thing about server mode is that unlike the Moto decorators, mocked AWS services are fully decoupled from your locally hosted API instance, meaning the data is persisted across API restarts, eliminating the need to re-seed upon restart, unless of course your data model changes.

-In the sample use case below, Moto server mode is used as part of a local development environment within a FastAPI application.
+In the below example, Moto server mode is used as part of a local development environment within a FastAPI application.
 Rather than calling real AWS services, Moto mocks them, allowing us to run a local DynamoDB instance that we can use to store a collection of user assets.

 To get started with Moto, we need to install the required dependencies.
 Server mode is an optional dependency of Moto, so we need to explicitly specify we want to install it.